 In Southold, the town will use $111,441 to study and mitigate erosion and pollution problems at Goldsmith Inlet.
 Another $68,568 will help the town update its long-term plan for managing physical growth and development.

-Two people stabbed at restaurant party
+Two people stabbed

 Two people were stabbed and witnesses said a shot was fired outside a Westhampton Beach restaurant early Friday after an altercation inside as revelers celebrated in the new year, village police said.

 The two victims were taken to Peconic Bay Medical Center with "nonlife-threatening injuries," police said.

 Westhampton Beach Village police said that shortly before 3 a.m. officers were called to the Westhampton Steakhouse at 142 Mill Rd. after receiving a report of "shots fired."

 Village police asked for assistance from Quogue Village police, Southampton Town police and State Police to help disperse a crowd of about 250 to 300 people who had gathered for a New Year's Eve party.

 Police said witnesses reported an altercation inside the restaurant that "escalated" once it moved outside, resulting in the stabbing of two people and a handgun being fired.
 Officers said no weapon has been found.

 North Shore University Hospital will pay the Manhasset-Lakeville Water District $2.75 million to settle a lawsuit over the cleanup of Freon found in the water supply.

 The water district sued the hospital after traces of Freon 22, a refrigerant used in large air-conditioning units, was found in the water supply at the district's Valley Road pumping station in Manhasset in 2002.